-Since, by definition, the goal in minimax estimation is to minimize the worst case estimation regret, one possible critique is that it might not result in good estimation for many of sources in the class.
-However, in universal source coding theory, Merhav and Feder\cite{merhav95} showed that the minimax encoder works well for ``most" distributions in the uncertainty set, where ``most'' is measured with respect to the capacity-achieving prior which is argued to be the ``right'' prior.
-Indeed, the framework of \cite{merhav95} strengthened and generalized results of this nature that were established for parametric uncertainty sets by Rissanen in \cite{rissanen84}.
-We can apply this idea to our minimax estimation setting.
-These results imply that the minimax estimator not only minimizes the worst case error, but does essentially as well as the optimal estimator for most sources.
+Since the goal in minimax estimation is to minimize the worst case regret, one may argue that the minimax estimator might not be a good estimator for many other sources in the class.
+However, in universal source coding theory, Merhav and Feder \cite{merhav95} showed that the minimax encoder works well for ``most" distributions in the uncertainty set, where ``most'' is measured with respect to the capacity-achieving prior which is argued to be the ``right'' prior.
+Indeed, the framework of \cite{merhav95} strengthened and generalized the results of this nature that were established for parametric uncertainty sets by Rissanen in \cite{rissanen84}.
+We apply this idea to our minimax estimation setting.
+These results imply that the minimax estimator not only minimizes the worst case error, but does essentially at least as well as any other estimator for most sources.

-Our results for the Gaussian and the Poisson channel carry over to accommodate the presence of feedback, which means that the input process at time $t$, $X_t$, is also affected by previous outputs $\{Y_s:0\leq s<t\}$.
-We show that they are still valid in the presence of feedback by substituting mutual informaiton with the notion of directed information in some cases as in continuous time developed in \cite{weissman12directedinformation}.
+Our results for the Gaussian and the Poisson channel carry over to accommodate the presence of feedback.
+In this paper, feedback means that the input process at time $t$, $X_t$, is also affected by previous outputs $\{Y_s:0\leq s<t\}$.
+We show that all the theorems are still valid in this case by substituting mutual information with directed information.

 The rest of the paper is organized as follows.
 Section \ref{sec:problem setting} describes the concrete problem setting.
 In Section \ref{sec:main result}, we present and discuss the main results.
+Relation between the capacity achieving prior and the least favorable input is presented in Section \ref{sec:least favorable input}.
 Section \ref{sec:proof} provides proofs of the theorems.
-In Sections \ref{sec:examples} and \ref{sec:experiments}, we provide examples and simulation results.
+In Sections \ref{sec:examples} and \ref{sec:experiments}, we provide examples of experiments with simulated signals.
 We conclude with a summary in Section \ref{sec:conclusions}.